matthew-brett/barts-setup/barts_setup.md

 ![Proclaim file open](images/proclaim_file_open.jpg)

 * Select the Proclaim setup file for today's service, and open it.
-If it does not exist, run and find Charlie to ask — but we, your humble authors, have never that that problem.
+If it does not exist, run and find the clergy to ask — but we, your humble authors, have never that that problem.

 ![Proclaim file open](images/proclaim_file_open.jpg)